“We must understand and heal the wounds of the past before we can move forward.”

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), these symptoms are associated with PTSD.
 If you suspect that you are suffering from PTSD you should seek the services of a trauma-informed therapist for an accurate diagnosis.
 You may be suffering from a different condition and that is why it is important to get a professional opinion from an appropriately trained therapist.
 If you want an accurate diagnosis and/or psychotherapy for trauma read How To Find The Best Mental Health Therapist to learn how to find the best therapist for you.

-Was my childhood traumatic?
+Was your childhood traumatic?

 It is easy to recognize traumatic events such as assault, a life-threatening accident, rape, or witnessing murder.
 Yet, the traumatic potential of many common events is not nearly so obvious.
 One method of identifying events in childhood that may have been traumatic is to take a test.
-Perhaps the best known measure of childhood trauma is the Adverse Childhood Experiences (ACEs) Questionnaire.
-The questionnaire is scored from 0 to 10.
+Perhaps the best known measure of childhood trauma is the Adverse Childhood Experiences (ACEs) Test.
+The test is scored from 0 to 10.
 The higher your score, the more potentially traumatizing events you have been exposed to.
 Research has shown that many people who endorse one or more items on the test suffer from mental health disorders even years later in adulthood.
 Of course, not everyone who endorses one or more of the items on the test experiences a mental health disorder.
 Many of the items describe common experiences.

 References